 - There was a system for recording and acting on significant events.
 Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
-The service learned and shared lessons identified themes and took action to improve safety in the service.
-However, in the last 12 months they were no reported incidents. - The provider was aware of and complied with the requirements of the Duty of Candour.
+The service learned, shared lessons and took action to improve safety in the service.
+For example, there was evidence of action taken and lessons learned following a near miss when a patient used a faulty door handle. - The provider was aware of and complied with the requirements of the Duty of Candour.
 The provider encouraged a culture of openness and honesty.
 The service had systems in place for knowing about notifiable safety incidents.